Nopaoli/Demographic-Modelling/Diversity_fromSFS/README.md

 You will need to change most of the variables defined at the beginning to your specicifc system and population names, but once you do that it should work on anything.

 ## Diversity_from_wsfs.R
-this script takes the output of the previous script and calcuate, for each window, &pi, Whatterson's theta, the number of segregating sites and Tajima's *D*.
+this script takes the output of the previous script and calcuate, for each window, &pi, Whatterson's &theta, the number of segregating sites and Tajima's *D*.
 No need to estimate sample sizes, since this infomation is already included in the 1D-SFS

 ## dxy_from_wsfs.R